- What We Do

 - Contact UsFree Initial Consultation You may email the information below or contact us by phone at 248-723-5190.

-How to Decide on a Family Law Attorney
+Your First Visit to a Family Law Firm

 There are some things that are universally true; one of them is that you should only ever hire a family law firm you can trust.
 Regardless of any other bits of information you think you need, when you’re calling around talking to lawyers about a potential case you have, you should never run with an attorney that doesn’t seem like ...CONTINUE READING

 “Second marriages are the triumph of hope over experience.” — Samuel Johnson Anywhere you go in the world, it’s an inescapable fact that second marriages fail more often (about 60%) than first marriages (about 40%).
 And third marriages (about 70%) fail more often than second marriages, and so on.
 The obvious question is why.
 After all, it’s far less likely ...CONTINUE READING